-The Chelsea neighborhood is home to one of the most dense concentrations of art galleries in the world.
-This means you can see an incredible amount of contemporary art completely for free!
-If you’re an art student, or simply like to soak up a little culture, the Chelsea art galleries are unmissable.
+The Chelsea neighborhood is home to one of the most dense concentrations of art galleries in the world, meaning you can see an incredible amount of contemporary art for free!
+If you’re an art student, or like to explore arts and culture, the Chelsea art galleries are unmissable.

-When summer hits, there are lots of things to do for free in New York.
-Open air music festivals are an amazing way to celebrate the summer and see some exciting artists and exhibitions.
-You can head to Central Park SummerStage, Lincoln Center Out of Doors or the River to River Festival, all free of charge.
+When summer hits, there are lots of things to do for free in New York, including open air music and arts festivals.
+You can see amazing performers at Central Park SummerStage, Picnic Performances at Bryant Park or the River to River Festival, all free of charge.

-Between spring and fall, lovers of outdoor pursuits can do something a little less city-orientated: go kayaking on Manhattan’s western edge, along the Hudson River.
-It’s a wonderful, peaceful way to take in the local sights and sounds, but be careful – availability is on a first-come, first-served basis!
+Between spring and fall, lovers of outdoor pursuits can kayak for free in several of New York’s area waters.
+It’s a wonderful, peaceful way to take in the local sights and sounds.
+Arrive early — availability is typically on a first-come, first-served basis!

 8. Public beaches